bootrako/bootrako.github.io/content/blog/decouple_game_from_engine.md

 Both host projects use the same Tetris simulation library as their backend.
 The simulation API mostly uses the polling interface.
 There is a small host interface for allocation, panicking, and reading input.

-Feel free to take a look at the code and see what you think.
-This was my first attempt at separating game logic from game engine, so there's lots of things I would change if I were to do it again.
+Feel free to take a look at the code and see how I approached separating game logic from game engine.
+This was my first attempt at this kind of structure - I would do things a bit differently if I were to start over.
+Overall though, the code represents the core idea.

 ## final thoughts